22 Aug 2017

 If you use your computer for programming, install the (free) Xcode Developer Tools

-or by installing the whole Xcode package using the App Store.
+the whole Xcode package using the App Store (takes a long time).

 MacPorts: see my instructions for MacPorts page.